jasongauvin/national-security-project/README.md

 user=postgres
 password=postgres
 ```
-4. Open your browser, then access to application folder, by default : [localhost/national-security-project](http://localhost/national-security-project).
+4. Open your browser, then access to the web application, by default : [localhost/national-security-project](http://localhost/national-security-project).

 ## Notes